mdvper/mdvper/README.md

 # Hello everybody!
-My name is [Pavel](https://www.linkedin.com/in/pavel-lopatin/), I am an experienced QA Manual and Automation Engineer
+My name is [Pavel](https://www.linkedin.com/in/pavel-lopatin/), I am an experienced QA Manual and Automation Software Engineer
 ### There are list of tools i can work with: